Alexander Edler: International play

-Eder made his first appearance for Sweden at the under-20 level, competing in the 2006 World Junior Championships in British Columbia.
+Edler made his first appearance for Sweden at the under-20 level, competing in the 2006 World Junior Championships in British Columbia.
 He notched his lone point of the tournament, an assist, in a 10–2 round-robin win against Latvia.
 Sweden went on to finish in fifth place, having lost their quarterfinal game to Finland.
 Two years later, Edler debuted with Sweden's men's team at the 2008 IIHF World Championships in Halifax and Quebec City.
 He scored his first international goal on the powerplay against French goaltender Fabrice Lhenry in a 9–0 round-robin win.
 Sweden went on to the bronze medal game, where they were defeated by Canada 5–4.
 Edler finished with a goal and two assists in eight games.
 His 19:02 minutes of average ice time per game ranked third among team defencemen.

 Edler was responsible for a knee-on-knee hit to Carolina Hurricanes captain Eric Staal in the quarterfinals of the 2013 IIHF World Championship, and was suspended for the final two games of the championship.
 Sweden went on to win the gold medal, and Edler was awarded a medal even though he did not play in the gold medal game.
 On 29 July 2013, the IIHF extended the suspension to cover Sweden's first two games of the 2014 Winter Olympics in Sochi.
 Edler later joined team Sweden during the Olympics after his two-game suspension.
 He recorded a goal and two assists in the tournament, helping Sweden earn the silver medal.